“Improve the way your body moves, inside and out; enhance the way it functions”

 Osteopathic Medicine is a primary healthcare modality, whereby an extensive scientific knowledge of anatomy and physiology is applied using specified physical movement techniques, aligned with the practitioner’s intelligence and skill, for the purpose of assisting reduction of pain or dysfunction within the body systems.

 Osteopaths do not simply concentrate on treating the problem area, but use manual techniques to balance all the systems of the body, to provide overall health support and improved wellbeing.

 The focus of Osteopathic clinical practice is on total body health by treating and strengthening the body’s structural balance (including bones, joints, muscles, ligaments) to support the function of the nervous, circulatory, lymphatics and organ systems returning to and maintaining optimum function.

-We have both highly qualified Osteopaths at our clinic in Surrey Hills, along with a team of Osteopathic interns who are available for treatments at a reduced fee.
+We have highly qualified Osteopaths at our clinic in Surrey Hills who are available for treatments.